Regulation IX

 14. Students who fail to register by the deadlines prescribed in paragraphs 4 or 13 hereof may be deemed to have abandoned their studies.
 The Academic Registrar may permit late registration for individual students and in such cases may require payment of a late registration fee.

-15. Students must be in attendance at scheduled teaching sessions for their programme of study (whether on or off campus), and to engage in the University’s attendance monitoring processes.
-If a student is unable to attend for a valid reason (e.g. illness or injury, bereavement etc.) they must notify their Academic School in writing before the start of the scheduled teaching session unless the nature of the issue means it is not possible for them to do so, in which case they should inform their Academic School of the reason for their absence at the earliest opportunity.
+15. Students are required to attend in person and engage with scheduled teaching sessions and assessments for their programme of study (whether on or off campus) in accordance with the University’s attendance and engagement policy and any specific requirements for their programme.
+If a student is unable to attend or engage for a valid reason (e.g. illness or injury, bereavement etc.) they must notify their Academic School in writing before the start of the scheduled teaching session unless the nature of the issue means it is not possible for them to do so, in which case they should inform their Academic School of the reason for their absence at the earliest opportunity.

 16. If a student is absent from a timetabled session in which work is assessed, a mark of zero will be awarded for the relevant session, and this zero mark will be used in determining the Module Mark.

-- what attendance records are kept by the School/Department in relation to timetabled sessions, and for what purpose;
+1. The attendance and engagement records which are kept by the University and by the School/Department in relation to timetabled sessions, and for what purpose;

 20. Where students must experience a timetabled session at first hand in the interests of their own, or others’, health and safety, students may be banned from the use of equipment or laboratories until they have completed the necessary training.